Support

 Link your playlist

 Launching the APP on startup is not on when you first install our APP.
-If you want the Mac Digital Signage app to launch after a power outage or simply when you power on the player go to my.playsignage.com, Screens, open the settings for the screen, and toggle on Launch APP on startup.
+If you want the APP to launch after a power outage or simply when you power on your player go to my.playsignage.com, Screens, open the settings for the screen, and toggle on Launch APP on startup.

 Options